-Google Analytics is the most widely used Web Analytics tool worldwide that provides grouped and segmented data about visits and users browsing the web.
-It provides real-time information, measurement with page views and events, as well as reports such as demographic data, traffic sources, bounce rate, duration of sessions, conversions…
+Google Analytics is the evolution of the most widely used Web Analytics tool worldwide that provides grouped and segmented data on visits and users browsing the web.
+It provides real-time information, with event-based measurement, as well as reports such as demographics, traffic sources, bounce rate, session duration, conversions…

 - There are many tools that include the Default Google Analytics API and allow easy connection, which greatly simplifies data extraction

 - Google Analytics is by far the most widely used tool in the world… when you have any questions, surely someone will have had it before and you will find the answer on the internet.

 - In Google Analytics 4 there is no longer a limit of 10,000,000 hits (which did exist in Universal Analytics)

 - Nor is there the limit of 20 objectives per view that Universal Analytics had, since any event can be marked as conversion

 - Native connection with data visualization platforms such as DataStudio, Tableau or PowerBI.